ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 - discount factor $\gamma$
 - horizion $H$

 It is common to make the distinction between the state $s$ and observation $x$.
-The state represents the true state of the environment, and has the Markov property.
+The state represents the true state of the environment and has the Markov property.

 The observation is what the agent sees.
 The observation is less informative, and often not Markovian.

 Because the World Models agent uses the total episode reward as a learning signal, there is no role for a discount rate $\gamma$.

-The data collected by an agent interacting with an environment is a sequence of transitions, with a transition
+The data collected by an agent interacting with an environment is a sequence of transitions, with a transition being a tuple of observation, action, reward and next state:

-$$ \text{transition} = (s, a, r, s') $$
+$$ \text{transition} = (x, a, r, x') $$

+Both the vision and memory components learn only from the first two elements (observation and action).

+# The Environment

+Our agent interacts with the `car-racing-v0` environment from OpenAI's `gym` library.
+I used the same version of `gym` as the paper codebase (`gym==0.9.4`).

 ## `car-racing-v0` as a Markov Decision Process

+We can describe the `car-racing-v0` environment as a Markov Decision Process.

-In the `car-racing-v0` environment, the agents **observation** is raw image pixels $(96, 96, 3)$ - this is cropped and resized to $(64, 64, 3)$.
+In the `car-racing-v0` environment, the agents **observation space** is raw image pixels $(96, 96, 3)$ - this is cropped and resized to $(64, 64, 3)$.

 The observation has both a spatial $(96, 96, 3)$ and temporal structure, given the sequential nature of sampling transitions from the environment.